GriTS: Grid table similarity metric for table structure recognition: Experiments

 \section{Experiments}

+In this section, we report several experiments that assess and compare GriTS and other metrics for TSR.
+Given that due to computational intractability no algorithm perfectly implements the ideal metric for TSR as outlined in \cref{sec:metrics}, the main goal of these experiments is to assess how well each proposed metric matches the behavior that we would expect in the theoretically optimal metric.

+GriTS computes a similarity between two tables using the Factored 2D-MSS algorithm, which produces both an upper and a lower bound on the true similarity.
+The difference between the two values represents the uncertainty, or maximum possible error, there is with respect to the true similarity.
+In the first experiment, we measure how well GriTS approximates the true similarity between predicted and ground truth tables in practice.
+To do this, we train the Table Transformer (TATR) model \cite{smock2022pubtables} on the PubTables-1M dataset, which contains nearly one million tables, for 20 epochs and save the model produced after each epoch.
+This effectively creates 20 different TSR models of varying strengths with which to evaluate predictions.
+We evaluate each model on the entire PubTables-1M test set and measure the difference between $\textrm{GriTS}_\textrm{Con}$ and $\textrm{GriTS}_\textrm{Con}$ upper bound, as well as the percentage of individual instances for which these bounds are equal.

+We present the results of this experiment in \cref{tab:grits_bounds}.
+As can be seen, there is very little difference between the upper and lower bounds across all models.
+The uncertainty in the true table similarity peaks at the worst-performing model, which is trained for only one epoch.
+For this model, $\textrm{GriTS}_\textrm{Con}$ is 0.8795 and the measured uncertainty in the true similarity is 0.0005.
+Above a certain level of model performance, the average difference between the bounds and the percentage of instances for which the bounds differ both decrease quickly as performance improves, with the difference approaching 0 as GriTS approaches a score of 1.
+By epoch 4, the difference between the bounds is already less than 0.0001, and for at least 93\% of instances tested the GriTS score is in fact the true similarity.
+These results strongly suggest that in practice there is almost no difference between GriTS and the true similarity between tables.

-In this section, we test GriTS and prior metrics with respect to the properties outlined in \cref{sec:metrics}.
-We evaluate each of the metrics on the actual ground truth (GT) versus versions of the GT that are corrupted in straightforward ways.
-To produce a corrupted version of the GT, we select either a subset of the GT table's rows or a subset of its columns, where each row or each column from the GT is selected with probability $\textrm{p}(x)$, preserving their original order and discarding the rest.
+In the next set of experiments, we compare GriTS and other metrics for TSR with respect to the properties outlined in \cref{sec:metrics}.
+The goal of these experiments is to assess how well each metric matches the behavior that we would expect in the theoretically optimal metric.
+We evaluate each metric on the original ground truth (GT) and versions of the ground truth that are modified or corrupted in controlled ways, which shows the sensitivity or insensitivity of each metric to different underlying properties.
+To create corrupted versions of the GT, we select either a subset of the GT table's rows or a subset of its columns, where each row or each column from the GT is selected with probability $\textrm{p}(x)$, preserving their original order and discarding the rest.